MicrosoftDocs/dynamics-365-ai/ai-docs/sales/analyze-deals-flow-between-snapshots.md

 You can identify whether the selected flow is for a team or an individual by looking at the deals flow heading:

--	If the heading name contains **Username (Group)**, you're looking at a user's team's deals flow.
+-	If the heading name contains **Username (Group)**, you're looking at the deals flow of a user's team.

--	If the heading name contains only **Username**, you're looking at an individual user's deals flow.
+-	If the heading name contains only **Username**, you're looking at the deals flow of an individual user.

-The deals flow of other users that you can see depends on the sales hierarchy defined for you.
+Seeing the deals flow of other users depends on the sales hierarchy defined for you.
 To learn more, see [Forecasts and sales hierarchy](https://docs.microsoft.com/dynamics365/sales-enterprise/view-forecasts#forecasts-and-sales-hierarchy).

 ### See also